stefanostev/Floating-Amp/README.md

 `MULTI` routes each envelope to a separate audio channel.

 Ableton Live 10 or higher required.
-To listen to separate signals, activate `MULTI`, open a new audio track in Ableton Live then use the `Audio` From dropdown menù to choose the track where the device is located and the corresponding input channels.
+To listen to separate signals, activate `MULTI`, open a new audio track in Ableton Live then use the `Audio From` dropdown menu to choose the track where the device is located and the corresponding input channels.
+When `MULTI` is on, the interface theme changes in order to make the selected mode clearly visible.

 Live only accepts stereo channels for internal routing:
 - `L` channel goes to channels `3/4`;